The structure of serotonin

-Serotonin or commonly known as the happy chemical is many things, it functions as a neurotransmitter in the central nervous system and a hormone in the periphery.
-The scientific name for serotonin is the 5-Hydroxytryptamine or its much easier abbreviated form of 5-HT.
+Serotonin is commonly known as the happy chemical but it is much more than just a “happy molecule.”
+Serotonin functions as a neurotransmitter in the central nervous system as well as a hormone in the periphery.
+The scientific name for serotonin is 5-Hydroxytryptamine (or its much easier abbreviated form 5-HT).

 Serotonin is biologically derived from the amino acid L-tryptophan.
-Tryptophan is an essential amino acid; therefore must be included in our dietary intake.
+Tryptophan is an essential amino acid; therefore it must be obtained from our diet.

-Much of the complexity of the structure of the serotonin molecule arises from the structure of tryptophan.
-It follows the basic blueprint of amino acid.
+The structure of the serotonin molecule is derived from its precursor amino acid tryptophan and follows the basic blueprint of amino acids.

 The basic structure of an amino acid consists of a central alpha carbon atom joined by an amino group, carboxylic acid group, hydrogen atom and an ‘R’ side chain, a variable.

-Benzene is a hexameric aromatic ring containing 6 carbon atoms, adding one of these to the side of the pyrrole ring gives us the indole ring.
+Benzene is a hexameric aromatic ring containing 6 carbon atoms.
+Adding one of these benzene structures to the side of the pyrrole ring gives us the indole ring.

 5HT Here We Come…

 Serotonin is produced in a multi-step pathway.
-When producing 5-HT from tryptophan 2 key changes occur in the structure tryptophan molecule, hydroxylation which is then followed by decarboxylation.
+When producing 5-HT from tryptophan two key changes occur in the structure of the tryptophan molecule–hydroxylation followed by decarboxylation.

-Essentially we’ll be adding an alcohol(OH) group to the 5th position of the tryptophan structure, just one catch where the heck exactly is the 5th position?
-This is where numbering the carbon atoms of this structure becomes essential.
+Hydroxylation entails the addition of a “hydroxy” group (-OH) to the 5th position of the tryptophan structure.
+Wait…but where is the 5th position?
+This is where numbering the carbon atoms of this structure becomes essential (see diagram below).